mozilla/DSAlign/README.md

 using vanilla Smith-Waterman is not feasible.

 So this tool follows a two-phase approach where the first goal is to get a list of alignment candidates.
-For that the original text is first virtually partitioned into windows of the same length as the search pattern.
-These are then ordered descending by the number of 3-grams they share with the pattern.
+As the first step the original text is virtually partitioned into windows of the same length as the search pattern.
+These windows are ordered descending by the number of 3-grams they share with the pattern.
-Best alignment candidates are then taken from the beginning of this ordered list.
+Best alignment candidates are now taken from the beginning of this ordered list.

 `--align-max-candidates <CANDIDATES>` sets the maximum number of candidate windows taken from the beginning of the list for further alignment.